thegetty/quire-docs/content/about/faq.md

 We are always happy to recommend other tools that might be a better fit for your project like [Pressbooks](https://pressbooks.com/), [Manifold](https://manifoldapp.org/), [Issuu](https://issuu.com/), or [WordPress](https://wordpress.com/) to name a few.
 Feel free to email us at [quire@getty.edu](mailto:quire@getty.edu) for guidance.

-## Do I need to know how to code to use Quire?
+## Do I need to know how to code?

 While there is a learning curve to using Quire, the tool was designed to be used by technical and non-technical individuals alike.
 You will need to learn human-readable mark-up languages like Markdown and YAML but they are significantly less complicated than HTML and [our documentation](/docs-v1/fundamentals/) offers copious guidance.
 While Quire is heavily customizable and flexible for those with advanced coding skills, we offer an out-of-the-box option with pre-templated layouts that is accessible for all.

 We recommend taking our [hands-on workshop](/resource/workshop/) to get a sense of whether Quire is the right fit for you!

-## Can you recommend freelancers to assist with our Quire projects?
+## Can you recommend freelancers to assist with my project?

 Yes!
 We have a stable of individuals experienced with Quire who can assist you with your project.
 There are two options for freelance support: